Disaster Recovery Services

 no harm done

 When disaster strikes, every second counts.
 Whether it’s a server failure, data corruption, or a natural disaster, you need a system in place to protect your valuable assets.
-That’s where Synextra’s disaster recovery solutions come into play.
+That’s where Synextra’s disaster recovery services come into play.

 Our DR solutions involve replicating some or all of your virtual machines to an alternative location.
 This setup provides a digital safety net, allowing you to react swiftly in the face of potential service loss.

-If things hit the fan, you can quickly activate the replicated infrastructure elsewhere, getting your operations back online with minimal disruption.
+If things hit the fan, you can quickly activate the replicated infrastructure elsewhere, getting your business operations back online with minimal disruption.

 Alternative location backups

-Regular replication
+Regular Replication

-Fast recovery
+Fast Recovery

 Why choose Synextra for disaster recovery?